THENDO25/alx-project-nexus/README.md

 * API Integration
 * State Management
 # Challenges Faced and Solutions Implemented
-  The challanges i faces was Implementing API Integration and expo routing gave a bit of problems.
+  The challanges i faced was Implementing API Integration and expo routing gave a bit of problems.
   The Sollution for challange faces was to do more research, watched tortorials and practicing.
 # Best Practices and Personal Takeaways
 Airbnb clone project for both mobile and web development